The Power of Mobile Notifications in Client Communication

 📌 Key Takeaway: Mobile notifications work best when they are timely, relevant, and tied to a real service event, because clients respond to updates that reduce uncertainty and make scheduling easier.

 Mobile notifications have changed client communication by making it immediate.
-For pool service businesses, that matters because service often depends on timing, weather, access, and clear expectations.
-A well-timed reminder can prevent a missed visit, reduce back-and-forth, and keep the customer informed without extra phone calls.
+For pool service businesses, that matters because service depends on timing, weather, access, and clear expectations.
+A well-timed reminder can prevent a missed visit, cut down on back-and-forth, and keep the customer informed without extra phone calls.

 Understanding Mobile Notifications